 Part three is from Numbers 15:37-41.
 This section includes the command that God gave the Israelites to wear tassels (tzitzit) with blue cords on the corners of their garments so they’d look at it and remember God’s commands and not go their own way.

-Tzitzits (tzitziot is the correct plural in Hebrew) look like this, and if you wish to purchase them, click on the picture.
-These are of good quality:
+Tzitzits (tzitziot is the correct plural in Hebrew) look like this, and if you wish to purchase them, click on the picture below.

 They are usually attached to a prayer shawl (called a Tallit) or another four-cornered garment.
 You may have seen depictions of Jesus or the apostle Paul wearing a similar garment.